Skip to main content

 For example, it’s going to be much easier for a restaurant to get more reviews than a custom home builder purely based on the number of customers they manage on a daily basis.

 Google certainly rewards Google Business Profiles that have a higher review count.
 However, having a higher number of reviews is not the only, or most important, factor.
-You should definitely be prioritizing review frequency, recency, and average star rating.
+You should definitely be prioritizing review velocity, recency, and average star rating.

 If you absolutely need to calculate a number for your boss’ SMART goal initiative, take a look at your top competitors and shoot for earning 20% more reviews than them as a starting point.